WPCD-Workflows/documentation/source/old/imp5/public/xml/tasks2011.rst

 Priority Support Deliverables:
 - Actors and source code with documentation; all stored under Gforge-svn.
 Documentation of tests verifying the functionality of the source.
-Source code should follow good ITM practice.
+Source code should follow good EU-IM practice.

 - Workflows for performing modelling of synergies and self-consistent coupling between codes.